FELPSTS/CRUD-NODE/README.md

 ### How to de open project

-In the FILE serve.js write inside:
+In the FILE serve.js write inside terminal:

 /*node --watch server.js*/